 a few words on the subject

-cacao: cocoa beans. these grow in wonkily wonderful pods, straight off the trunk of the cacao tree. all chocolate (the real stuff) starts at the cacao tree. the trees do not grow just anywhere, mostly 20 degrees north or south of the equator (thus, in regions of central america, south america, africa, and indonesia). cacao trees thrive in the shadow of rainforests, need heat, humidity, and rainfall. the pods grow year-round, and are harvested by hand using machetes or long knives.
+cacao: cocoa beans. these grow in wonkily wonderful pods, straight off the trunk of the cacao tree. all chocolate (the real stuff) starts at the cacao tree. the trees grow 20 degrees north or south of the equator (thus, in regions of central america, south america, africa, and indonesia). cacao trees thrive in the shadow of rainforests, need heat, humidity, and rainfall. the pods grow year-round, and are harvested by hand using machetes or long knives.

-chocolate: a fermented food. after the cacao pods are harvested they are split open. inside are the seeds (cocoa beans) which are encased in a sweet pulp called baba, which is then fermented in heaps before drying. the art and craft of chocolate making owes everything to the farmers who tend the trees, know the best time to harvest, and then ferment the beans perfectly. under-fermented or over-fermented cacao does not make great chocolate.
+chocolate: a fermented food. after the cacao pods are harvested they are split open. inside are the seeds (cocoa beans) which are encased in a sweet pulp called baba, which is then fermented in heaps before drying. the art and craft of chocolate making owes everything to the farmers who tend the trees, know the best time to hand harvest, and then ferment the beans perfectly. under-fermented or over-fermented cacao does not make great chocolate.

 cocoa butter: the natural fat within the cacao bean; cacao beans are approx 50% fat (cocoa butter). it is what lends chocolate the "melt in your mouth" beauty. by itself it is solid at room temp, looks lovely and buttery, and tastes remarkably disappointing.

 craft chocolate: by definition craft focuses on quality over quantity, and doesn't weigh heavily on automated processes. it's all about the intent.

 dark chocolate: the scale of dark to light slides a range of percentages; the higher the %, the more cacao (and cocoa butter, as it is a natural part of a cacao bean) makes up the chocolate (and less sugar) thus, the darker the chocolate. you might see chocolate listed as 75% (which is pretty intense) or even 80% (which is almost whacked and let's not go near that 100% trend). milk chocolate is on the lower end of the scale because it has not just cacao and sugar in it, but also milk powder.